We’re no longer accepting applications.

 - monitor changes to tens of thousands of web pages across federal agencies (such as the Environmental Protection Agency and the Department of Energy) to trace how environmental data, information, and their presentation change (this is the project you’ll be working on)

 - interview long-time federal employees to provide a human and nuanced perspective on impacts of the current administration on agencies;

 - run public campaigns on and analyze environmental, energy, and climate policy and regulation, focusing on changes in agency’s governance of scientific information and data; and

 - archive scientific data and web pages from federal agencies, working with partners.

 As a Remote Project Manager, you will prioritize and assign design and development tasks, maintain a whole view of the software development project, and coordinate discussion on various communication channels.
 You will direct volunteer effort effectively and provide partner organizations and other teams within EDGI with a consistent point of contact.
-You must be legally able to work in the United States.

 Here are some of the things you’ll do